Ribhnux/piranhax/README.md

 Piranhax dependencies are [xml2js](https://www.npmjs.com/package/xml2js) for convert xml to JSON, and [lodash](https://lodash.com/) for ability to get nested object.

+## Why is called Piranhax not Piranha?
+Because npm only allow unique package name.
+There is a package named piranha.

 ## Getting Started

 Piranhax need the latest Node.js that supports ES6, you can check that capability requirements with [node.green]((https://babeljs.io/docs/usage/require/)).
 Or if you still wanna use older version, you can use it with [babel-register](https://babeljs.io/docs/usage/require/).

+First, install Piranhax

 ```
 npm install piranhax --save